On a general concept of a Hausdorff-type operator: Introduction

+More information on the first period of the development of the theory of Hausdorff operators one can find in the survey articles \cite{Ls}, \cite{CFW}.

-In resent two decades different notions of a Hausdorff operator have been suggested (see, e.~g., \cite{LL, Ls, CFW, KL, JMAA, SG, S, MCAOT, {Lie}, {JOTH}} and bibliography therein).
-In our opinion, the unified approach to this notion may be as follows.
+In resent two decades different notions of a Hausdorff operator have been suggested (see, e.~g., \cite{LL, Ls, CFW, KL, JMAA, SG, S, MCAOT, MCAOT2, Lie, JOTH} and bibliography therein).
+The aim of this work is to work out a general form of a Hausdorff-type operator that includes the types of operators in the aforementioned works as well as some other classes of operators as special cases.
+The key word in our approach is ``an automorphism''. \footnote{ At the first time, this notion in the definition of a Hausdorff operator appeared in \cite{JMAA}.} Thus, in our opinion, the unified approach to the notion of a Hausdorff operator may be as follows.

-Let $\frak{S}$ be a set which is an object of some category.
-In particular one can assume that $\frak{S}$ is endowed with some mathematical structure (algebraical, topological, analytical, algebraical-topological, order, measure, etc.) in a sense of N. ~Bourbaki.
-Let $\mathrm{Aut}(\frak{S})$ stands for the set of all automorphisms of $\frak{S}$ in this category, and $(\Omega,\mu)$ denotes some measure space.
-Finally, let $A: \Omega\to \mathrm{Aut}(\frak{S})$ be some measurable map (in a sense which will be specified in each concrete situation, see, e.g., definitions \ref{egree}, \ref{munu}, and \ref{measAut} below) defined a.~e. $[\mu]$, and $\Phi$ a $\mu$-measurable function.
+Let $\frak{R}$ and $\frak{S}$ be two sets which are an isomorphic objects of some category $\mathfrak{K}$.
+For instance $\frak{R}$ and $\frak{S}$ are endowed with some mathematical structure (algebraical, topological, analytical, algebraical-topological, order, measure, etc.) in a sense of N. ~Bourbaki.
+Let $\mathrm{Isom}(\frak{R},\frak{S})$ stands for the set of all isomorphisms $\frak{R}\to\frak{S}$ in this category, and $(\Omega,\mu)$ denotes some measure space.
+Finally, let $A: \Omega\to \mathrm{Isom}(\frak{R},\frak{S})$ be some measurable map (in a sense which will be specified in each concrete situation, see, e.g., definitions \ref{egree}, \ref{measure}, \ref{mes_Iso}, \ref{munu}, and \ref{measAut} below) defined a.~e. $[\mu]$, and $\Phi$ a given $\mu$-measurable function on $\Omega$.